Your bins

 Silver food waste caddy collection

-Our collection schedule is from Tuesday to Friday, any time between 7:00am and 5:00pm.
+Collections are made by our in-house collection team Tuesday to Friday, any time between 7:00am and 5:00pm.

-Your silver outdoor caddy should be placed outside the edge of your property by 7am on scheduled collection day.
-Ensure it can be easily seen by the collection crew, remembering to lock your silver outdoor food caddy.
-Please remember to bring the bins back in as soon as possible after collection.
+Your silver outdoor caddy should be placed at the edge of your property by 7am on the scheduled collection day.
+When presenting your caddy for collection, please be mindful not to cause an obstruction to others, particularly for wheelchair users or buggies.
+Ensure it can be easily seen by the collection crew and not hidden by other bins and/or vehicles.

 Please do not place your indoor caddy out for collection.